25+ Must-Do Experiences for Kids in Charlotte

 6. Host your birthday party at 10 Park Lanes or Frankie's Fun Park, where you can bowl strikes and battle your friends in old-school arcade games.

 8. The Charlotte area was the location of the country’s first gold rush.
-Dig into the city's past at the Levine Museum of the New South in Uptown Charlotte or pan for gold at Reed Gold Mine just outside of Charlotte in Midland, North Carolina.
+Pan for gold at Reed Gold Mine just outside of Charlotte in Midland, North Carolina and enjoy the beautiful natural surroundings of this historic space.

 9. Take a field trip to Discovery Place Science, which has been igniting kids’ minds with fascinating science, nature and technology exhibits since 1981.